Go Back Up

 In short, if you’re a business leader, it’s easy to be in the defensive when it comes to compensation issues.
 And if you don’t take appropriate steps to get ahead of the problem, it can become a real cancer in your organization leading to attrition, low morale and diminished performance.

 Unfortunately, too many CEOs have a reactive response when approached by employees about pay issues.
-As a result, they often end up making matters worse instead of better with their knee jerk remedies and band aid solutions.
+As a result, they often end up making matters worse instead of better with their knee-jerk remedies and band-aid solutions.
 For example, one leader might raise someone’s salary for fear of losing that person—in the process creating a precedent he can’t sustain.
 I’ve seen others give out stock to a key employee because that person plays a critical role in the business only to find out later that the employee didn’t think it was enough and is frustrated she has no means of redeeming it unless there’s a transaction sometime in the future such as sale of the business.
 In each instance, the business leader lives to regret their action because it either opened the flood gates to further requests or created an ad hoc approach to addressing something that should have been handled strategically.

 The Role and Importance of a Pay Philosophy